 Here are some practical tips to ensure your architectural presentation stands out and makes an impact:

 While it’s tempting to pack your presentation with every detail, simplicity is often more effective.
 Avoid overwhelming your clients with jargon they likely don’t understand or too many visuals.
-Focus on the key messages you want to convey.
+Focus on the key messages you want to convey, and ensure the main focus of each slide or board is clear to guide your audience’s attention to the most important elements. - Practice Your Delivery

 It’s a universal rule for any successful presentation: identify the next steps for your client so that they don’t get lost and know exactly what to do: schedule the next meeting, sign a contract, etc.